hakoerber/rbackupd/doc/sphinx/source/config.rst

 +++++

 You can specify all options from the **task section** here to override them.
-In addtion, the following option have to be specified:
+In addition, the following option have to be specified:

 .. _sources: